MartvdZalm/Knight/README.md

 - **Cross-Platform Compatibility:** Thanks to the JVM, Knight code can be executed on any platform with JVM support, ensuring broad reach across different operating systems.

-- **Under Active Development:** Knight is an ongoing project, with continuous improvements, new features, and optimizations being added regularly.
+- **Under Active Development:** Knight is an ongoing project, with continuous improvements, new features, and optimizations being added regularly and is currently not in a working state.

 ## Syntax
 ```knight